vspatil/More-Python-Examples/README.md

-This repo contains miscellanious Examples
+This repo contains miscellaneous Examples

 Factorial of a given number